RESEARCH STARTER

 Bicycle safety

 Despite the ubiquity and affordability of automobiles in many parts of the world, bicycles are the most popular form of transit worldwide.
 Bicycles not only serve as an extremely cost-efficient method of transporting individuals but also as a means of exercising and a source of recreation.
-The Copenhagenize Design Company publishes a biennial index of the world’s most bike-friendly cities; the cities of Copenhagen, Denmark, and Amsterdam, Netherlands, topped the 2015 index for their networks of bike lanes and urban design that promotes bicycle safety.
-However, there is an inherent risk in riding bicycles, especially in urban and suburban environments, where cyclists are interspersed among automobiles.
+The Copenhagenize Design Company publishes a biennial index of the world’s most bike-friendly cities; the cities of Copenhagen, Amsterdam, and Utrecht topped the 2019 index for their networks of bike lanes and urban design that promotes bicycle safety.
+However, there is an inherent risk in riding bicycles, especially in urban and suburban environments where cyclists are interspersed among automobiles.
 This has led to the passage of various laws that mandate requirements designed to prevent injuries and deaths among cyclists.

 Brief History